willb/sur-la-plaque/README.md

 *  `SLP_MASTER` defines the Spark master to use (defaults to `local[8]`)
 *  `SLP_OUTPUT_FILE` defines the name of the output file for GeoJSON data (defaults to `slp.json`)

-There are other applications here too but they're subject to change.
+There are other applications here too but their interfaces and functionality are rather more subject to change.
 More documentation is forthcoming.